 - the sense of being part of a larger predestined puzzle in the climactic situation in Signs resembles the situation in Lady in the Water, where as Story puts it, “…the world will line up and reveal we are on the right path – that the universe will give us signs”

-This film is not part of the pentalogy under discussion in this series of articles, but there are so many similarities between Signs and The Happening that it cannot go unmentioned.
-The two films are closely related, in a milder form of how Unbreakable can be regarded as a re-imagining of The Sixth Sense.
+This set of references only comprise the Shyamalan pentalogy of films from 1999 to 2006, but there are so many similarities between Signs and The Happening that it feels natural to point the reader to this summary in the second article on the later film.
+The two works are closely related, in a milder form of how Unbreakable can be regarded as a re-imagining of The Sixth Sense.